All new undergraduate students seeking admission to TWU must submit the following credentials:

 Standardized Test Scores

 Standardized test scores include the SAT (Scholastic Aptitude Test) or ACT (American College Test).
-Test scores submitted to the Office of Admissions Processing may be submitted directly from the test agency, or recorded on an official high school transcript or an official student test score report.
+Test scores submitted to the Office of Admissions may be submitted directly from the test agency, recorded on an official high school transcript, or an official student test score report.

 NOTE: Although the Texas Success Initiative Assessment (TSIA) or appropriate exemptions are not required for admission, official test scores or proof of exemption/completion are required prior to enrollment in any collegiate level coursework for credit.
-Official scores should be submitted to the Office of Admissions Processing.
+Official scores should be submitted to the Office of Admissions.

 University Admission Application Deadlines